-- Students who do not submit a Conference Travel Grant application at least 14 days prior to the first day of travel are not eligible for the award.
+- Students who do not submit a Conference Travel Grant application prior to the start date of the virtual conference are not eligible for the award.

 - $600 for students in science, engineering, and math.
 This includes programs in McCormick, Feinberg, WCAS Division I (Chemistry, Earth and Planetary Sciences, IBiS, Mathematics, Physics and Astronomy, Statistics) and related interdisciplinary programs

 - $800 for students in social sciences and humanities

 - Note: For the 2020/2021 academic year, students may request multiple awards totaling up to the aforementioned maximums in order to attend more than one virtual conference if all other eligibility criteria are met.
 Requests may not exceed those totals for the current academic/fiscal year.

 - Awards must be expended prior to the end of the fiscal year in which they are awarded.
 Expense reimbursement requests not submitted by the end of the fiscal year (August 31) cannot be approved.

 - Conference Travel Grants may be used for registration fees for virtual conferences.
 Conference Travel Grants may not be used for any travel or travel-related expense, or for equipment or services (i.e., computers, computer peripherals, internet fees, etc.)

 - The Graduate School reviews all expense reimbursement requests and may deny requests if they do not comply with CTG use guidelines or The Graduate School’s current expense guidelines

 Complete a CTG application using the online form.
 Leave the travel expense related sections of the application form blank.

 - Program Approval: Your program’s CTG contact will receive an email once you submit the online application form.
 Program approval indicates that the department has vetted the application and approves of your attending the virtual conference on behalf of the University.